 Yes, as long as all the data fields and information in the prescribed declaration form are included.
-The integrated grain delivery document/contract must clearly indicate which information fields are statutory declaration requirements and which are a commercial contractual requirement.
+The integrated grain delivery document or contract must clearly indicate which information fields are statutory declaration requirements and which are a commercial contractual requirement.

-The Canadian Grain Commission has been working, and will continue to work, with licensees and producers to ensure awareness of their obligations under the Canada Grain Act.
+The Canadian Grain Commission will continue to work with licensees and producers to ensure awareness of their obligations under the Canada Grain Act.

-In terms of the actual use of declaration forms, the Canadian Grain Commission will incorporate declaration compliance measures into its existing processes through the following measures:
+In terms of the actual use of declaration forms, the Canadian Grain Commission has incorporated declaration compliance measures into its existing processes through the following measures:

-- requiring evidence (i.e. a sample declaration form) that declarations are in use as part of a licensee’s annual licence renewal process
+- requiring evidence (for example, a sample declaration form) that declarations are in use as part of a licensee’s annual licence renewal process

 - obtaining evidence of declaration use as part of regular or risk-based auditing of licensees

-- continuing to monitor bulk vessel exports for grain safety, quality, and integrity factors
+- continuing to monitor bulk vessel exports for grain quality and integrity factors

-If issues are identified, the Canadian Grain Commission will work with licensees, commodity associations, and producers to solve them, relying on existing investigative and compliance authorities within the Act.
+If issues are identified, the Canadian Grain Commission works with licensees, commodity associations, and producers to solve them, relying on existing investigative and compliance authorities within the Canada Grain Act.

 The Canadian Grain Commission will respond to enquiries from licensees or producers on a case-by-case basis.